SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The first serious discussions and analyses of X emerged during the 1970s with ...
 What we know about X is largely based upon empirical studies that investigate how ...

-## Referring to Literature
+## General reference to previous research or scholarship: normally more than one author

-> General reference to previous research or scholarship: normally more than one author
+↑ Referring to Literature

 Traditionally, it has been argued that ...
 (Smith, 1982; O’Brien, 1984).
 Surveys such as that conducted by Smith (1988) have shown that ...